 Leanne grew up watching live DVDs of classics like Eric Clapton, John Cougar Mellencamp, The Eagles and The Rolling Stones.
 She knew at a young age that she was going to be on stage and often used the living room as a place to perform for family and friends.
-She first sang at the age of 4, singing Tomorrow from Annie.
-She joined a music theatre group at the age of 7 and was in countless musicals for 7 years.
-She played a variety of rolls from Young Nala in The Lion King to Cosette in Les Miserable to Lefou in Beauty And The Beast and Sandy in Grease.
-Leanne wrote her first song at the age of 10 and picked up the guitar shortly after, at age 12, and taught herself how to play.
+She first sang at the age of 4, singing "Tomorrow" from the musical, Annie.
+She joined a music theatre group at the age of 7 and was in countless musicals for many years.
+She played a variety of rolls from Young Nala in The Lion King, to Cosette in Les Miserable, to Lefou in Beauty And The Beast, and Sandy in Grease.
+Leanne wrote her first song at the age of 10.
+She picked up the guitar shortly after, at age 12, and taught herself how to play.

 -In 2011, Leanne graduated with a B.A. from the University of Manitoba, where she’s on the Dean’s Honour List, with a major in Psychology

 -Leanne is one tough cookie with a Black Belt in Tae Kwon Do

 -Leanne has donated her hair twice to make wigs for those undergoing cancer treatments